nuuuwan/news_lk3_data/README.md

 *2024-02-01 10:32:00* · [`adaderanalk`](https://www.adaderana.lk/news/96907/online-safety-bill-to-come-into-effect-from-today) · `en`

-Parliament Speaker Mahinda Yapa Abeywardena has endorsed the Online Safety Bill, and it will be brought into effect from today (01 Feb.).
+Speaker of Parliament Mahinda Yapa Abeywardena has endorsed the Online Safety Bill, and it will be brought into effect as the Online Safety Act No.9 of 2024.

 The legislation which seeks to regulate online content was passed in Parliament, with amendments, on 24 January, amidst objections from opposition politicians and activists who allege the new law will muzzle free speech.